a2659802/HollowKnight.Decoration/README.md

 this is the following:
 - Hazard Respawn Remover : to remove original game's respawn trigger
 - Scene Remove : to remove the WHOLE things in the room except custom items

+**FAQ**
+Q:what does the chinese characters while game start showing mean?
+A:it genally about that you can't sell you level or packge levels on other commodities.
+Because I notice that someone sell their hollow knight skins, I Object to this.

 ###TODO:
 ~ ADD UI / Inspector
 ~ ADD More Object